 Boston University is committed to providing equal and integrated access for individuals with disabilities to all the academic, social, cultural, and recreational programs we offer.
 In keeping with our commitment, the University has created a detailed online map which shows the accessibility features for all major buildings and areas including each building’s accessible entrance location, automatic doors, audible traffic signals, and 24-hour campus emergency telephones.

 Most of the Charles River Campus is located on flat land.
 Travel routes between buildings are on well-kept sidewalks and open walkways.
 To the extent possible, curb cuts, which allow users to plan the most efficient path of travel from one area of the campus to another, are marked on the map.

-For individuals with visual impairments, Disability & Access Services maintains an on-line list of major buildings with access points, including audible crosswalks.
-Mobility orientation training for individuals with visual impairments as well as a variety of accommodations for individuals who are deaf or hard of hearing ( including sign language interpreting, , Computer Aided Real time Captioning or FM listening devices) are is also available to members of the Boston University community who require that in order to access our programs and facilities.
+For individuals with visual impairments, Disability & Access Services maintains an online list of major buildings with access points, including audible crosswalks.
+Mobility orientation training for individuals with visual impairments as well as a variety of accommodations for individuals who are deaf or hard of hearing ( including sign language interpreting, , Computer Aided Real Time Captioning or FM listening devices) are also available to members of the BU community who require that in order to access our programs and facilities.

 Parking & Transportation

 Accessible parking spaces are available in all of the University Sticker Parking Lots, both indoor and outdoor.
 Details are available at the Parking Services at (617) 353-2160.

 Please note that anyone displaying a valid HP/V license plate or placard may park for free at any parking meter within the City of Boston as described under Article IV, Section 4, paragraph 3 of the Traffic Rules and Regulations-City of Boston (July 1, 1999).